themesberg/flowbite/content/getting-started/vue.md

 </template>
 ```

-And here's the full list of available functions to use to initialise the components:
+Alternatively, here's the full list of available functions to use to initialise the components separately:

 ```javascript
 <script setup>